albanie/collaborative-experts/README.md

 ## Collaborative Experts

 This repo provides code for learning and evaluating joint video-text embeddings for the task of video retrieval.
-Our approach is described in the [collaborative experts paper](link).
+Our approach is described in the BMVC 2019 paper "Use What You Have: Video retrieval using representations from collaborative experts" ([link](https://www.robots.ox.ac.uk/~vgg/research/collaborative-experts/)).

+`TODO(Samuel) - update link to point to arxiv`

 ![CE diagram](figs/CE-diagram.png)